PixelsCommander/isAntialiasingSupportedForWebGL/README.md

 ## How this works?
 Simple.

-Library creates detached canvas and draws triangle on it with WebGL.
+Library creates tiny detached canvas and draws triangle on it with WebGL.

 ![Image of Yaktocat](./test.png)